FarronF/limerick-council-meetings/meetings/2016/04/18-Monthly Meeting of the Metropolitan District of Limerick/Minutes of Meeting of Metropolitan District of Limerick - 21st March 2016.md

 7th May

-The University of Limerick Orchestra present their annual Summer Proms Concert--- 6
+The University of Limerick Orchestra present their annual Summer Proms Concert
+---
+6

 under the baton of Conductor Liam Daly.
 The concert programme features Grieg’s